dhis2/wow-backend/guides/code-guide.md

 # Code Best Practices and Conventions

+## Caching
+* avoid using `CacheProvider` (cluster/cache2k) cache for objects that are or reference hibernate managed objects or detached instances of these

 ## Transactions
 Transaction handling is done on the service level.
 All `public` methods of a `@Service` level bean should be annotated with one of the following